 In the case of an older pupil who is no longer exposed to the first language in the home, and who now uses only another language, the pupil or parent can determine which language should be recorded.

 Our ethnic background describes how we think of ourselves.
 This may be based on many things including, for example, our skin colour, language, culture, ancestry or family history.
 Ethnic background is not the same as nationality or country of birth.

 The DfES recommends that those with parental responsibility decide the ethnic background for primary pupils.
 The Information Commissioner (formerly the Data Protection Registrar) recommends that young people aged over 11 years old have the opportunity to decide their own ethnic identity.
 Parents, or those with parental responsibility, are asked to support or advise those children aged over 11 in making this decision, wherever necessary.
-Pupils aged 13 or over can make this decision for themselves.

 Any information you provide will be used solely to compile statistics on the school careers and experiences of pupils from different ethnic backgrounds, to help ensure that all pupils have the opportunity to fulfil their potential.
 These statistics will not allow individual pupils to be identified.
 From time to time the information will be passed on to the Local Authority and the Department for Education and Skills (DfES) to contribute to local and national statistics.
 This information will also be passed on to future schools.